DanielMYT/osinstallgui/FAQ.md

 between console and X11 maps.
 For example, **English (United Kingdom)** is `uk` in the console keymap system, while it is `gb` in the X11 keymap system.

+## What is an EFI system partition and why do I need one?
+Modern computers generally boot in UEFI mode instead of the older Legacy BIOS mode, primarily due to it being faster and easier to maintain.
+The main difference between Legacy BIOS and UEFI mode is where the bootloader is stored.
+On Legacy BIOS systems, the bootloader gets installed into the MBR (Master Boot Record) of the disk, which is a small hidden area reserved for the bootloader.
+By contrast, on UEFI systems, whereby disks commonly use the GPT partitioning scheme instead of MBR, there is no such area.
+Instead, UEFI bootloaders are installed onto a separate regular partition on the drive (known as, you guessed it, the EFI system partition).
+This partition is generally small (around 100MiB to 500MiB), but the main requirement is that the partition needs to use the **FAT32** filesystem, which is the only filesystem supported by the majority of UEFI firmware implementations.
+And, as you may already know, modern operating systems cannot be installed onto a **FAT32** filesystem, as it has too many limitations.
+Instead, Windows is installed on **NTFS**, and GNU/Linux is generally installed on either **ext4** or **btrfs**.
+This is why a separate partition is needed, and the root partition for the OS cannot be used.

+When you choose the "Erase Disk" method of **osinstallgui**, the installer will automatically create an EFI system partition as part of its process.
+If you are instead using the "Existing partition" method, you are required to select the EFI system partition to use for the installation.
+If you are dual-booting with another OS, it is very likely that one already exists - and you can safely use it.
+Multiple UEFI bootloaders (for different operating systems) can share the same EFI partition, and will not conflict with each other, and the partition will not need to be re-formatted if it is already **FAT32**.

 ## Why am I asked about installing GRUB in Internal or Removable mode?
 The GRUB UEFI bootloader can be installed in either "Internal" or "Removable" mode.
 At the low-level, this is done by omitting or including the `--removable`